SumiSastri/react-tables/README.md

 eg: ```COLUMNS.js``` the first letter in upper-case as it is a constructor creating an instance of the user's information Assign the data to a variable ```const COLUMNS ```

 There are 2 key-value pairs in the array of objects you are creating - a Header & accessor key with their json-data values.

 Header - the value is the string value of the title on the column header that will be displayed on the ui, Header is upper case accessor - the value is the json-value defined in your json data, accessor is lower case

-There can be no duplicate values
+There can be no duplicate values, the data will appear in exactly the same order as defined in the columns array file, so think about the data order in the display and then create the array.

 ```
 [
       {
       Header: 'Id',
       accessor: 'id',
     },
     {
-        Header: 'Title',
+        Header: 'First Name',
-        accessor: 'title',
+        accessor: 'first-name',
       },
       {
         Header: 'Last Name',
         accessor: 'last-name',
       },
-      {
-        Header: 'Mobile Phone',
-        accessor: 'phone',
-      }
 ]
 ```